-This six-year plan is the main development blueprint for YBAM from 2016 to 2022.
-The forthcoming National Council (NC) will be obliged to execute the plans as laid forth by this blueprint, basing on the vision and mission of YBAM, that is,
+This six-year plan is a long-term strategy formulated by the Young Buddhist Association of Malaysia (YBAM) for its development over the next six years, and it is the main development blueprint for the YBAM from 2023 to 2029.
+The forthcoming YBAM National Council (NC) will be obliged to actively execute the development directions as outlined in this Plan to realize the vision and mission of the YBAM as follows:

-Mission：To unite the Buddhist youth and to inspire them in cultivating wisdom, compassion, and gratitude
+Mission：To unite the Buddhist youths and to inspire them in cultivating wisdom, compassion, and gratitude.

-This six-year plan will be effective from the adoption by the 23rd Biennial National Convention in 2016, and it is expected to be replaced by the 8th Six Year Plan in 2022 through the 26th Biennial National Convention.
-The definition of one year in the six-year plan refers to the range of months from July till June of the preceding year.
+This six-year plan will be effective from the adoption by the 23rd Biennial National Convention in 2023, and it is expected to be replaced by the 9th Six Year Plan in 2029 through the 29th Biennial National Convention.
+The first year referred to in this plan is from July 2023 until June 2024, and so forth for the subsequent years.

 Organisational Structure and Target Service Groups